Prerequisites

 Prepare the SAP BTP global account and provider subaccount

-CAP-based applications make use of various SAP BTP services that are created in a provider subaccount.
-So, before you can deploy the application, create a global account and assign the required services that will be used.
-To do so, use SAP BTP Control Center.
-Once done, create a provider subaccount, where the required service instances can be created.
+CAP-based applications use various SAP BTP services created in a provider subaccount.
+Before deploying the application, create a global account and entitle the required services.
+Then create a provider subaccount where the service instances can be created.
+See the SAP BTP account administration documentation for details.

 Create service instances and bindings

 A multi-tenant CAP-based application consumes the following SAP BTP services.
-While creating these service instances, some of the parameters supplied require special attention.
-Service keys (bindings) are then created to generate access credentials, which in turn should be provided as Kubernetes Secrets in the namespace where the application is being deployed.
+Some parameters require special attention during service instance creation.
+Service keys (bindings) generate access credentials, which must be provided as Kubernetes Secrets in the namespace where the application is deployed.

-Other services (not listed here) may also be used depending on the requirement (for example, SAP HTML5 Application Repository service for SAP BTP, Business Logging, and so on).
+Other services (not listed here) may also be used depending on your requirements (for example, SAP HTML5 Application Repository service for SAP BTP, Business Logging, and so on).

-Note: If some SAP BTP services are not available on Kubernetes, enable Cloud Foundry for the provider subaccount to create certain services.
-In such cases you may use the cf-service-operator for managing the service instances and service bindings directly from within the Kubernetes cluster.
-Based on the service bindings, it automatically generates the secrets containing the service access credentials.
+Note: If some SAP BTP services are not available on Kubernetes, enable Cloud Foundry for the provider subaccount.
+In such cases, use the cf-service-operator to manage service instances and bindings directly from within the Kubernetes cluster.
+It automatically generates secrets containing service access credentials based on the service bindings.

 SAP Authorization and Trust Management Service

 The parameter oauth2-configuration.redirect-uris must include the domain used by the application.
-For instance, if the application is hosted in a “Gardener” managed cluster, the entry may have the form https://*<application-specific-prefix>.<cluster-id>.<gardener-project-id>.shoot.url.k8s.example.com/**.
+For example, if the application is hosted in a “Gardener” managed cluster, the entry may have the form https://*<application-specific-prefix>.<cluster-id>.<gardener-project-id>.shoot.url.k8s.example.com/**.

-Scope required to make asynchronous tenant subscription operations need to be included.
-Additionally, check the CAP Multitenancy documentation for additional scopes which are required.
+Scopes required for asynchronous tenant subscription operations must also be included.
+Additionally, check the CAP Multitenancy documentation for additional required scopes.

 parameters: